 The Timber Rattlesnake

-There is no greater thrill than seeing a timber rattlesnake up close in the wild.
-They are timid, quiet and unassuming, and will strike only when they feel threatened.
-As long as we respect the snakes’ domain and do not disrupt their natural behaviors, they can be observed and appreciated at a safe distance.
+Seeing Timber Rattlesnakes up close in the wild is a thrilling experience.
+They are a non-aggressive, quiet and very impressive animal.
+Contrary to popular belief, rattlers will strike only when they feel threatened.
+As long as we respect their domain and do not disrupt their natural behaviors, we can observe and appreciate them as they truly are in the wild.

 All images contained in this site © 2015 Polly Smith-Blackwell.
 All rights reserved.

 No reproduction, distribution or exhibition of copyrighted material.